Werner von Blomberg: Imprisonment and death

 Blomberg's health declined rapidly while he was in detention at Nuremberg.
-He faced the contempt of his former colleagues and the intention of his young wife to abandon him.
+He faced the contempt of his former colleagues and his young wife's intention to abandon him.
 It is possible that he manifested symptoms of cancer as early as 1939.
 On 12 October 1945, he noted in his diary that he weighed slightly over 72 kg.
 He was diagnosed with colorectal cancer on 20 February 1946.
 Resigned to his fate and gripped by depression, he spent the final weeks of his life refusing to eat.

 Blomberg died on 13 March 1946.
 His body was buried without ceremony in an unmarked grave.
 His remains were later cremated and interred in his residence in Bad Wiessee.